awsdocs/aws-greengrass-developer-guide/doc_source/obj-detection-connector.md

 ------

-## Logging and Troubleshooting<a name="obj-detection-connector-logging"></a>
+## Logging and troubleshooting<a name="obj-detection-connector-logging"></a>

 Depending on your group settings, event and error logs are written to CloudWatch Logs, the local file system, or both\.
 Logs from this connector use the prefix `LocalInferenceServiceName`\.
 If the connector behaves unexpectedly, check the connector's logs\.
 These usually contain useful debugging information, such as a missing ML library dependency or the cause of a connector startup failure\.

 If the AWS IoT Greengrass group is configured to write local logs, the connector writes log files to `greengrass-root/ggc/var/log/user/region/aws/`\.
-For more information about Greengrass logging, see [Monitoring with AWS IoT Greengrass Logs](greengrass-logs-overview.md)\.
+For more information about Greengrass logging, see [Monitoring with AWS IoT Greengrass logs](greengrass-logs-overview.md)\.

 Use the following information to help troubleshoot issues with the ML Object Detection connectors\.